bentettmar/bentettmar/README.md

 ---
 ## 🏢 Hire Me
-I have 3 years experience in Python, 2 years of HTML, CSS and 1 year of JavaScript.
+I have experience working in multiple programming languages.
+Such as Python, HTML, CSS, and JavaScript.
-For **£40 per hour** I will develop something of your choice in Python, HTML, CSS and JavaScript (Front end).
-Please take a look at my repositories or my other projects for a reference of what I am capable of.
+I offer software design in a range of languages starting at **£40 an hour**, contact me for specifics.
+For proof of my abilities please check my repositories or other projects.

-Some examples of what I can do for you:
+As an idea of what services I can offer please see the list below.
+For other requests please contact me with the details of what you require.
-- A website for yourself or your business or company.
+- A professional quality website for yourself, business or company.
 - An API made with flask.
 - Basic desktop app with electron.
 - A discord bot for your server.

-If you're interested please email me at **bentettmar@yahoo.com**.
+For business inquiries please contact me at **bentettmar@yahoo.com**.
-*Please dont message me on my social medias, I will ignore your requests.*
+*If contact is made through social media please be aware that I am unlikely to read and reply to these messages.*

 I am open to requests between June 23rd and 1st September.

 ---
 ## ⚡️ Recent Activity